Skip to content

 Selecting an Appropriate Template That Fits Your Business Model and Enhances Understanding

-The right map template works as your canvas; it sets the stage for insights to bloom.
+The suitable map template works as your canvas; it sets the stage for insights to bloom.
 Imagine you're painting: You wouldn't use watercolours on sandpaper, right?
 So why force a one-size-fits-all approach when mapping the customer journey?

 Determining Key Stages in The Customer Experience